Petrophile septemfida

 Petrophile septemfida is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
-It is a shrub with leaves usually with seven lobes divided almost to the midrid, and spherical heads of cream-coloured to pale yellow flowers on the ends of branchlets.
+It is a shrub with leaves usually with seven lobes divided almost to the midrib, and spherical heads of cream-coloured to pale yellow flowers on the ends of branchlets.

 Description

 Petrophile septemfida is a shrub that typically grows to a height of 0.6–1.2 m and has densely hairy young branchlets.
 The leaves are more or less erect, 4–13 mm long, divided to the midrib usually with seven cylindrical lobes 1.2–8.5 mm in diameter with a sharply-pointed tip.
 The flowers are arranged on the ends of branchlets in sessile, spherical heads 9–16 mm in diameter, with narrow egg-shaped involucral bracts at the base.
 The flowers are 10.5–13.5 mm long, cream-coloured to pale yellow and hairy.
 Flowering occurs from late June to early October and the fruit is a nut, fused with others in a more or less spherical head 5–10 mm in diameter.